 Whether you want to turn on this or not depends on your preference, personally, I never turn video subtitles on any of the drones that I fly.

 When you are shooting a video, a cached lower resolution version will store on our mobile device.
-You can set the storage space for caught videos depending on your device’s total capacity.
+You can set the storage space for cached videos depending on your device’s total capacity.

 Reset Camera Settings